rccordell/feeling-responsive/_posts/labs/2018-01-12-Lab1-Markdown.md

 ## Code Lab Assignment

-Your assignment for this coding session is pretty straightforward: create a document encoded in markdown that encodes (at least):
+Your assignment for this coding session is pretty straightforward.
+You will write a post in Markdown that uses it to reflect our our initial readings (McLuhan, Liu) on media.
+How does this medium shape the way you think about your messages (i.e. your writing)?

+It will be perhaps artificial, but to practice writing in Markdown your post should include:

 + Some italicized text
 + Some bold text